 Tree stands are also a great option, especially for bow hunters that need to get closer to game deep in the woods.

 With tree stands, however, it is *very* important that you use a harness and lifeline to tether yourself to the tree while you’re in the stand.
 Being negligent to use the necessary safety equipment in a tree stand can lead to serious injury or death.
+It’s easy to get caught up in the thrill of the hunt, so starting out with proper safety measures is essential.

 Other equipment